 “The current linear model of production is unsustainable over the long term.
 Now is the right time to begin to reduce, reuse and recycle,” She explained.

 A circular economy in El Salvador would be the source of new products

 “The implementation of circular economies allows for more significant economic growth, job creation and provides an opportunity for a greater exercise of creativity and innovation.
 This model also decreases carbon dioxide emissions by 50% due to leaving organic waste out of landfills.
 It generates significant savings in the area of expenditures for raw materials.
-Economies of scale will result because things are designed to be utilized repeatedly, which results in increased productivity.
+Economies of scale will result because things are designed to be utilized repeatedly, which results in increased productivity.”

-The Salvadoran environmental scientist Valeria Emondi recently asserted that while there are major industrial initiatives underway, the country is notedly behind in implementing a strategy.
-While interest in creating a circular economy in El Salvador has arisen in recent time, Europe started the process 30 years ago.
+The Salvadoran environmental scientist Valeria Emondi recently asserted that while there are major industrial initiatives underway, the country is notedly behind in implementing this strategy.
+While interest in creating a circular economy in El Salvador has arisen in recent times, Europe started the process 30 years ago.
 These nations applied it in locales as simple as supermarkets.
 For example, no bags are given automatically with purchases, and if you want one, you are charged for it.
 To take steps such as this is a societal decision that changes both the product and the consumer.

 Alba Meléndez explains that although there is a new waste management and recycling promotion law in El Salvador, it has been inadequately enforced thus far.
-For such an initiative to succeed, the Ministry of the Environment and municipalities must coordinate efforts to put the appropriate infrastructure in place.
-For example, in a municipality in Guatemala, investments have been made in more trucks, some of which collect the organic materials, and others retrieve inorganic items.
+For such an initiative to succeed, the Ministry of the Environment and municipalities must coordinate efforts to put the appropriate infrastructure into place.
+For example, in a municipality in Guatemala, investments have been made in more trucks, some of which collect organic materials, and others retrieve inorganic items.
 To create a circular economy in El Salvador, steps and initiatives like this have to be undertaken.

 Education and cooperation are key